 (Accept all answers, but ask students to support their views.)

-Following the instructions for Step 4 of the esheet, have students scroll further down the Hurricanes! page to read over More About Hurricanes, Typhoons and Cyclones, which can serve as a brief review and broadening of what they have already learned in this lesson.
+Students can read more about hurricanes in general from the Weather Wiz Kids, which can serve as a brief review and broadening of what they have already learned in this lesson.

 Review with students what they have learned about hurricanes, particularly the benchmark ideas explaining how changes in the motion of hurricanes and other objects and phenomena are caused by forces.
 A good way to begin this process is to have students readdress some of the basic questions they considered in the Motivation section: